Automation Technician Training Course Outline

 - Name three types of time-delay relays.

-This module will focus on the principles of DC motors and the various types used in industry.
+This module will focus on the principles of DC and AC motors and the various types used in industry.
 The student will learn the fundamentals of speed control including dynamic and regenerative braking.
-It also introduces the student to electronic speed control of DC motors.
+It also introduces the student to electronic speed control of DC motors including the installation and operation of DC drives.
 In addition, the fundamentals of alternating current motors and AC variable speed control systems are presented.
-The principles of variable frequency drives and their control circuits are discussed in detail.
+The principles of Variable Frequency Drives (VFDs) and their control circuits are discussed in detail.
+In addition, VFD applications in industry are covered with a focus on their use in HVAC systems, Water Treatment Plants (WTPs) and Waste Water Treatment Plants (WWTPs)

 - Differentiate between a stator and an armature.